maybekoi/Runners/README.md

 # Credits

-* YoPhlox - Port to Unity 2018
+* YoPhlox - Port to Unity 2019

 * MattKc, FairPlay137, and F121Live - Decomp

-* F121Live - NGUI :D
+* F121Live - NGUI & CriWare SDK :D

 * fluofoxxo - Assets Server

-# How to setup SRU18
+# How to setup SRU19

 By: YoPhlox

 1. Download files from this repo using
 `git clone https://github.com/yophlox/SRU18.git --recursive`

-2. Download Unity 2018.2.19f1 if you don't have it (you can still use 2018.2.18f1 since there's no major differences lol)
+2. Download Unity 2019.1.14 if you don't have it.

 3. Open the project in Unity